apache/cordova-docs/docs/en/edge/guide/getting-started/android/index.md

 * Select the __New Project__ menu item.
 * Choose __Android Project from Existing Code__ from the resulting dialog box, and press __Next__:
     ![](img/guide/getting-started/android/eclipse_new_project.png)
-* Navigate to select `hello`, or whichever directory you created for the project.
+* Navigate to `hello`, or whichever directory you created for the project, then to the `platforms/android` subdirectory.
 * Press __Finish__.

 Once the Eclipse window opens, a red __X__ may appear to indicate